 What Are the Best Performing Mutual Funds?

-Before choosing mutual funds, consider what your investment goals are, how much investment risk you’re comfortable taking on, and how involved you want to be in managing your portfolio.
+Before choosing a mutual fund to invest in, consider your investment goals, how much risk you’re comfortable taking on, and how involved you want to be in managing your portfolio.
 Working with a professional can often help you clarify your goals and choose mutual funds that work for you.

 Choose how you want to invest.